What is a Spectacle blind and Spacer?

 Jack Screw Flanges

-- At inlets and outlets of static and rotary equipment
+- At inlets and outlets of rotary and static equipment

 - In bypass line

-- Where double isolation required for high-pressure lines.
+- Where double isolation is required for high-pressure lines.

-In the PMS following details need to be clearly specified:
+In the PMS following details need to be clearly specified for spectacle blinds:

 - Nominal Pipe Diameter